PranavJagannathan/Conversational-Image-Recognition-Chatbot/README.md

-# Conversational-Image-Recognition-Chatbot
+# IQMath Technologies - Conversational-Image-Recognition-Chatbot
 This project is a lightweight AI-powered chatbot that can analyze images and answer questions about them.
-It combines Flask, Google Gemini 1.5 Flash, and a simple HTML frontend, with public hosting enabled using ngrok.
+It combines Flask, Google Gemini 1.5 Flash, and a simple HTML frontend, with public hosting enabled using ngrok. **This Project is done by Pranav J, Litin S, Mohanraj M.**
-🛠️ Tech Stack
+# 🛠️ Tech Stack
 Backend: Python + Flask (running on Google Colab)

 Frontend: HTML, CSS, JavaScript (no frameworks)

-AI Model: Google Gemini 1.5 Flash (via Generative AI API)
+AI Model: **Google Gemini 1.5 Flash** (via Generative AI API)

-Public URL Exposure: ngrok (tunnel Colab backend to web)
+Public URL Exposure: **ngrok **(tunnel Colab backend to web)

 🚀 Features
 Upload an image from your device 📷